 The Bank previously originated or purchased a limited amount of subprime loans (which are defined by the Bank as those loans where the borrowers have FICO scores of 660 or less at origination).
-At March 31, 2019, the Bank had \$5.4 million in subprime loans, or 1.3% of its total loan portfolio, of which \$1.6 million are non-performing loans.
+At March 31, 2020, the Bank had \$4.6 million in subprime loans, or 1.1% of its total loan portfolio, of which \$1.2 million are non-performing loans.
+No subprime loans were purchased during fiscal 2020.

 Multifamily Real Estate Lending.
 Traditionally, Carver Federal originates and purchases multifamily loans.
 Multifamily property lending entails additional risks compared to one-to-four family residential lending.
 For example, such loans are dependent on the successful operation of such buildings and can be significantly impacted by supply and demand conditions in the market for multifamily residential units.
-Carver Federal's multifamily real estate loan portfolio decreased \$17.7 million, or 17.0%, to \$86.2 million in fiscal 2019, or 20.2% of Carver Federal's total loan portfolio at March 31, 2019.
+Carver Federal's multifamily real estate loan portfolio increased \$3.0 million, or 3.5%, to \$89.2 million in fiscal 2020, or 21.0% of Carver Federal's total loan portfolio at March 31, 2020.